telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/form-fields/formfields.md

 * **FieldType**: Provides the FormFieldType of the specifying field instance.
 This property can be used to easily recognize the type of the concrete field and easily cast the instance to the concrete FormField class inheritor.

 * **Name**: Provides the name of the field.
 Each field should have a unique name when added to a FormFieldCollection of an AcroForm.
+Since R2 2020 you can set the Name as well.

 * **UserInterfaceName**: Provides name used by the UI when referencing the field.
 Usually shown in a tooltip when hovering the field representation on the page.
 Also shown in error messages related to field error calculations.